Managing fees for residential aged care

 - continue to provide itemised accounts to the resident during this time

 This is different to extra services fees, which only providers with extra service status can charge.

 Additional service fees not permitted

 You must ensure any fees you charge to residents are consistent with aged care legislation.

-Under the Aged Care Act 1997 and Aged Care (Transitional Provisions) Act 1997, you cannot charge fees above the maximum amount for services or activities that are:
+Under the Aged Care Act 1997 and Aged Care (Transitional Provisions) Act 1997, you cannot charge fees above the maximum amount (and thus cannot charge additional service fees) for services or activities that are:

 - part of the normal operation of an aged care home